ChanakaAbeykoon/Olympic-History-Data-Analysis/README.md

 14.List down total gold, silver and bronze medals won by each country corresponding to each olympic games?
 15.Which countries have never won gold medal but have won silver/bronze medals?
 16.In which Sport/event, Italy has won highest medals?
-17.Break down all olympic games where Italy won medal for Rowing and how many medals in each olympic games?
+17.Break down all olympic games where India won medal for Hockey and how many medals in each olympic games?